datanav/docs/WORKLIST-improve-docs-gdpr.md

     [ ] How do you clean up node after testing examples and you want to set up your own node from scratch?
 Ask support for a reset?
 Many pipes can not be edited or started/restarted without portal admin powers.
     [ ] mixing access requests with email and phone number as id [ ] MUST use explicit country code for request with phone number as ID??
 Phone_number in entity MUST be with country code?? (that is how I made it work in portal, or was it delay "magic"?)
+    [ ] WILL upload of config files from regular sesam getting started erase GDPR configs???

 ## Open questions
     [ ] Distinction of products?